 Conversational commerce is exactly that: a conversation between the business and their clients.
 It combines the power of messaging tools and platforms with the shopping experience, and extends to customer service.
-Using platforms like WhatsApp, Facebook Messenger or Apple Business Chat, it allows businesses to engage the consumer where they are.
+Using platforms like WhatsApp, Facebook Messenger or Apple Messages for Business, it allows businesses to engage the consumer where they are.
 Payment functionality becomes a breeze when you consider linking your online store to a provider like SnapScan, Zapper or Master Card.
 It also enables automated and personalised online experiences for customers.
 Business leaders who don’t want to be left behind need to give some serious thought to how they can make this techy trend work for both themselves and their customers.

 The adoption of conversational commerce

 A simple example of conversational commerce is a buyer using Facebook Messenger to ask a seller a question, thereby facilitating the transaction.
 It also includes more sophisticated tools, like chatbots, which have been widely adopted by many websites.
 Although some consumers may have been wary of conversational commerce channels at first, they now embrace – and even expect – them to be available in order to simplify their online shopping experience.
 From querying product specifications to looking for recommendations, customers are able to make more informed decisions that much faster.

 For more on why you should consider chatbots for your business, which type to use, and how to tap into a sophisticated human engagement to meet your customers’ most pressing needs during the pandemic, and beyond, read the role of chatbots in an uncertain society.